 Participants

-A convenience sample of 34 adults (≥18 years) was recruited from Loughborough University and University of Leicester (staff and students) via word of mouth and email.
+A convenience sample of 34 adults was recruited from Loughborough University and University of Leicester (staff and students) via word of mouth and email.
+Participants needed to be ≥18 years, English speaking, and without mobility issues which would prevent full participation in the protocol of activities.
 Ethical approval was received from Loughborough University.

 Procedure

 Participants visited the research centre at Loughborough University between March 2014 and August 2014.
 Participants provided written informed consent and basic demographic information (date of birth, sex).
 Body weight (Tanita, West Drayton, UK) and height (Leicester portable height measure) were measured to the nearest 0.1 kg and 0.5 cm respectively.
-Participants were fitted with an activPAL3TM, GENEActiv and ActiGraph GT3X+ on their right thigh and an ActiGraph GT3X+ on their right hip.
-Participants were directly observed (criterion measure) whilst completing a protocol consisting of 16 activities (Figure 1), each performed for five minutes with a 30 second gap in between activities.
+Participants were fitted with an activPAL3TM, GENEActiv and ActiGraph GT3X+ on the mid-line anterior aspect of their right thigh and an ActiGraph GT3X+ on their right hip.
+Participants were directly observed continuously (criterion measure) whilst completing a protocol consisting of 16 activities (Figure 1), each performed for five minutes with a 30 second gap in between activities.
 Participants started with the lying activities and each participant completed the activities in the same order.
-The start and stop time for each of the activities was measured using the clock function on the same computer used to initialize the devices.
+The start and stop time for each of the activities was measured and recorded by the observer using the clock function on the same computer used to initialize the devices.

 Objective Sedentary and Activity Measures

 The activPAL3TM is a small (35x53x7 millimeters), lightweight (15g) tri-axial accelerometer and via proprietary algorithms (Intelligent Activity Classification), accelerometer-derived information about thigh position and acceleration are used to determine body posture (i.e., sitting/lying and upright) and transition between these postures and stepping.
-Default settings were used during initialisation.
+Default settings were used during initialisation (i.e, 20Hz, 10 second minimum sitting and upright period).
 The activPAL was attached midline on the anterior aspect of the right thigh using Hypafix medical dressing.

-The ActiGraph GT3X+ (Actigraph LLC, Pensacola, FL, USA) is a small (45×33×15 millimeters), lightweight (19 g) tri-axial accelerometer that through a proprietary postural algorithm is capable of describing positional information (lying, sitting, standing and non-wear) during periods of inactivity due to gravitational forces acting on the orientation on the 3 axes.
+The ActiGraph GT3X+ (Actigraph LLC, Pensacola, FL, USA) is a small (45×33×15 millimeters), lightweight (19 g) tri-axial accelerometer that can be worn on various body locations including waist, wrist, ankle and thigh.
+Through a proprietary postural algorithm the ActiGraph, when worn on the waist, is capable of describing positional information (lying, sitting, standing and non-wear) during periods of inactivity due to gravitational forces acting on the orientation on the 3 axes.
 When the device is worn on the thigh, the lying and sitting category is grouped together.
-ActiGraph devices were initialised to record at a frequency of 100Hz.
+ActiGraph devices were initialised to record at a frequency of 100Hz and the low frequency extension filter was selected.
 Participants wore two ActiGraph GT3X+ devices; one on an elastic belt around the waist on the right midaxillary line of the hip and one on an elastic belt on the midline on the anterior aspect of the right thigh (below the activPAL3TM).

-The GENEActiv (Gravity Estimator of Normal Everyday Activity, Activinsights Ltd., Cambridgeshire, UK) is a small (43x40x13 mm), lightweight (16 g) triaxial accelerometer that when worn on the thigh can assess posture based on the relative values of the x (mediolateral), y (vertical), and z (anteroposterior) vectors.
+The GENEActiv (Gravity Estimator of Normal Everyday Activity, Activinsights Ltd., Cambridgeshire, UK) is a small (43x40x13 mm), lightweight (16 g) triaxial accelerometer that can be worn on various body locations including wrist, waist, ankle, upper arm and thigh.
+When worn on the thigh the GENEActiv can assess posture based on the relative values of the x (mediolateral), y (vertical), and z (anteroposterior) vectors.
 The GENEActiv was initialised to record at a frequency of 100Hz.
 Participants wore the GENEActiv on the midline on the anterior aspect of the right thigh using an elastic belt.

 Data Reduction and Analysis